takari/team-book/reference/maven-classloading.md

 ## Maven Core classloader

 This classloader contains core Maven runtime classes like MavenProject, AsbtractMojo and so on.
-This is the classloader set as "container realm" in the Plexus container instance unless Maven Extensions classloader is created (see below).
+This is the classloader set as the "container realm" in the Plexus container instance unless Maven Extensions classloader is created (see below).

-Contents of this classloader is configured in `${maven.home}/bin/m2.conf` configuratio file and typically contains `${maven.home}/lib/ext/*.jar` and `${maven.home}/lib/*.jar`.
+Contents of this classloader are configured in `${maven.home}/bin/m2.conf` and typically contains `${maven.home}/lib/ext/*.jar` and `${maven.home}/lib/*.jar`.

 ## Maven Core Extensions classloaders

-Core Extensions is a new mechanism introduced in Maven 3.2.6 which allows additional components to be loaded into Maven Core as part of a build session.
+Core Extensions is a new mechanism introduced in Maven 3.3.0 which allows additional components to be loaded into Maven Core as part of a build session.

 Each core extension is loaded in a separate classloader and there is no mechanism to share classes among core extensions.
 Core extensions classloaders use Maven Core classloader as the parent and have access to both exported and internal Maven Core classes.